Oliver Colvile: Electoral Commission and police investigation

 In March 2017, the Electoral Commission fined the Conservative Party £70,000.
 During the 2015 general election coaches of activists were transported to marginal constituencies including Plymouth Sutton & Devonport to campaign alongside or in close proximity to local campaigners.
 The tour party stopped off at the Jury's Inn in Exeter Street, Plymouth, where it used 29 rooms.
 The inclusion in the Party national return of what in the commission's view should have been reported as candidate spending meant that there was a realistic prospect that this enabled its candidates to gain a financial advantage over opponents.
-Oliver Colville was investigated by Devon and Cornwall Police over whether he breached election spending rules.
-Devon and Cornwall Police subsequently confirmed that a file has been passed to the Crown Prosecution Service for a decision on whether Mr Colville should be prosecuted for electoral fraud in relation to the 2015 general election.
+Oliver Colvile was investigated by Devon and Cornwall Police over whether he breached election spending rules.
+Devon and Cornwall Police subsequently confirmed that a file has been passed to the Crown Prosecution Service for a decision on whether Mr Colvile should be prosecuted for electoral fraud in relation to the 2015 general election.